 Element 6.
+Environment

+Indicator: Not Required

-Environment Point Indicator Detail 1 POINT Not Required Sites licensed and in good standing with Community Care Licensing or legally license exempt and eligible for participation will automatically receive 1 point for this element.
-2 POINTS Familiarity with ERS and every classroom uses ERS as a part of a Quality Improvement Plan Familiarity with ERS can include having attended overview orientations, webinars, trainings, college courses in which the tool was presented, and/or other forms of knowing the intent, purpose, and use of the tool, but not to the depth of completing assessments or observations.
+Detail: Child Observation and Assessment is not required at Common Tier 1/BLOCK.
+Sites licensed and in good standing with Community Care Licensing or legally license exempt and eligible for participation will automatically receive one point for this element.

+Indicator: Familiarity with ERS and every classroom uses ERS as a part of a Quality Improvement Plan

+Detail: Familiarity with ERS can include having attended overview orientations, webinars, training, college courses in which the tool was presented, and/or other forms of knowing the intent, purpose, and use of the tool, but not to the depth of completing assessments or observations.
 The decision about what constitutes familiarity is a local one.

-3 POINTS Assessment on the whole tool Results used to inform the program's Quality Improvement Plan Type of assessment is a local decision and may include an external assessment, self-assessment designed by local consortium, or other method determined locally to enable teachers/sites to review environment quality and set goals for improvement.
-Requirements for 3 points should be greater than requirements for 2 points.
-Consortia may continue using an external assessor at 3 points, but a minimum score would not be used for site rating.
-4 POINTS Independent ERS assessment.
-All subscales completed and averaged to meet overall score of 5.0 Independent (external) assessment is conducted by an entity or persons not part of the program (third-party) who is trained to reliability standards on the tool, including assessments conducted by CDE EESD FSOs, who are trained and reliable assessors.
-As with the CLASS and ratio/group size elements, each classroom will be assessed using the appropriate tool for the setting.
-Each selected classroom is assigned a point value based on the ERS score.
-Points for assessed classrooms are averaged for the site rating.
-The decimal is dropped and the whole number is reported as the site's points for this element.
-Individual classroom sores are calculated by adding item scores and averaging by the total number of items.
-In classrooms with multiple age groups, use the age
+Indicator: Assessment on the whole tool.

+Results used to inform the program's Quality Improvement Plan.

+Detail: Type of assessment is a local decision and may include an external assessment, self-assessment designed by local consortium, or other methods determined locally to enable teachers/sites to review environment quality and set goals for improvement.
+Requirements for three points should be greater than requirements for two points.

-Element 6.
-Environment Point Indicator Detail level tool appropriate for the majority of children.
-If children are equally distributed, consult ERSI ( http://www.ersi.info/index.html ) or the First 5 California Master Anchors for advice.
-5 POINTS Independent ERS assessment.
-All See 4-point detail for requirements of independent assessment. subscales completed and averaged to meet overall score of 5.5 National Accreditation may be used to satisfy the 5- point criteria as an alternative to achieving a minimum ERS scale score of 5.5.
-Currently, National OR Accreditation at the 5-point level refers to National Current National Accreditation approved by the California Department of Education Association for the Education of Young Children (NAEYC).
-Other National Accreditation must be approved by the California Department of Education prior to awarding the site 5 points for this element.
-The rated site has the option to choose to earn 5 points through either independent assessment or national accreditation.
+Indicator: Assessment on the whole tool.
+Results used to inform the program's Quality Improvement Plan and staff professional development plan.

+Detail: Type of assessment is a local decision and may include an external assessment, self-assessment designed by local consortium, or other methods determined locally to enable teachers/sites to review environment quality and set goals for improvement.

+Indicator: Current National Accreditation approved by the California Department of Education.

+Detail: National Accreditation may be used to satisfy the Point Value 5 criteria.
+Currently, National Accreditation at Point Value 5 refers to the National Association for the Education of Young Children (NAEYC).

+Other National Accreditation must be approved by the California Department of Education prior to awarding the site five points for this element.